Capture the Adventure: Family Photography Tips

 Capturing family holidays is all part of the job of being a parent and the options for recording and displaying them these days are endless.
 So how do you ensure you do it properly?
 The key, as with most things, is in the planning.
-In this post, brought to you with the support of Bonusprint, we talk you through some family photography tips to help you take holiday pics that’s are so good you’ll want to print them and put them up on your wall…
+Here we talk you through some family photography tips to help you take holiday pics that’s are so good you’ll want to print them and put them up on your wall…

 But there’s a lot to think about before you get to the stage of ordering what size of canvas you’d like or chatting about them over dinner.
-In this post we suggest different types of great family holiday photos you can take, and give some practical tips on how to take them, wherever and whenever you happen to go this summer.
-Because although we’re all photographers with the invention of smartphones, we’re not always getting it right with the shutter.
-And it’s not just me saying that.
+In this post we suggest different types of great family holiday photos you can take, and give some practical tips on how to take them.
+If you are more interested in buildings, check out our post on how to take good landmark photography.

 It’s important to capture significant family moments for posterity.
 These moments can be either a gift or a poisoned chalice for a photographer depending on how high emotions are running, how many family members are involved and how lively or tired everyone feels.
 You’ll need to think it through and perhaps do a recce beforehand.